Slow Cooker Split Pea Soup

 (This is only a summary of the steps for the recipe; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)

-- Buy the green split peas (affiliate link) at a store or website where the merchandise doesn’t stay on the shelves, because split peas that are old get dried out and take much longer to cook.
+- Buy green split peas (affiliate link) at a store or website where the merchandise doesn’t stay on the shelves, because split peas that are old get dried out and take much longer to cook.

 - Add split peas, Low-Sodium Chicken Broth (affiliate link), water, spices, and bay leaves to slow cooker and start to cook on low.